When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 How We Tested Apps

-Together with my colleagues from FixThePhoto, I tested many apps to add music to videos, such as Adobe Premiere Rush, CapCut, InShot, VivaVideo, iMovie, Wondershare Filmora, KineMaster, GoPro Quik, Film Maker Pro, PowerDirector, SendShort, and VEED.
+Together with my colleagues from FixThePhoto, I tested many apps to add music to videos, such as CapCut, InShot, VivaVideo, iMovie, Wondershare Filmora, KineMaster, GoPro Quik, Film Maker Pro, PowerDirector, SendShort, and VEED.
 We tried them on both Android and iOS, and we even tested a few apps for adding music to video online.

 We looked at dozens of apps, but not all of them made it into our reviews.
 Some didn’t have important features, some gave poor video quality when exporting, and others had too many bugs to recommend.